 News and Recent Activities

-August: Maodian’s paper on coastal mercury cycling is accepted for publication in Nature Sustainability.
+Oct: Maodian’s paper on coastal mercury cycling is published in Nature Sustainability.
 Rob is a co-author.
-Congrats to him and all involved.

-August: Sophia’s paper on our study in the Gulf of Maine is submitted for publication.
+Oct: Both Sophia’s and Rob's papers on our study in the Gulf of Maine have been revised after review and resubmitted.
 An marathon effort with lots of data and awesome data analysis.

 Contact